 Preparing For Your Oral Surgery Procedure

-What do I need to do the night before my oral surgery procedure?
+How should I prepare the night before my oral surgery?